ThiliniDahanayaka/Open-Set-Traffic-Classification/README.md

 2. DC: CNN model from https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8548317
 3. SETA: CNN model defined in this code repo
 4. IOT: CNN model from https://github.com/SmartHomePrivacyProject/DeepVCFingerprinting (sample represented with both size and direction)

+Dataset splits (for datasets without explicit open set) can be founf in the folder Dataset_splits

+Code used for Softmax thresholding is in OpenMax/<Dataset name>/closed/open_softmax_thresh.py

+All methods except CAC is implemented using Tensorflow/Keras, while CAC uses Pytorch (code used is taken from original work).